 Teaching, Learning and Passing It On

-And there’s other driving forces.
 Amalia Gue from the Guatemalan highlands–a determined Q’eqchi’ Maya woman with a first-grade education, five children, and traditional backstrap weaving and embroidery skills learned from her mother and grandmother.
 With these skills, she travels internationally to teach others about the traditional white brocading and she sells her fine work in order to earn money to send her children to school.
 Amalia will have a booth at this year’s Santa Fe International Folk Art Market (tickets just went on sale so purchase now!).

 All indigenous artisans face the challenges of a connected world and desire for learning and advancement.
 They want to retain their traditional and cultural textile heritage and at the same time, want better education and healthcare for their children and to have greater earning potential.